Discrimination against the Gypsy and Traveller community

 For example, you may experience racial harassment from:

 your neighbours or other people in the community

 What can I do if I'm being harassed?

-Many Gypsies/Travellers are reluctant to take action against people who harass them, because they fear it may make the situation worse.
-Many choose to move on, or to abandon their travelling lifestyle altogether and move into settled accommodation.
-However, some Gypsies/Travellers find that, even in settled accommodation, the harassment can resurface once people in their new community find out that they have a travelling background.
+Many Gypsies and Traveller people are reluctant to take action against people who harass them because they fear it may make the situation worse.
+Many choose to move on or to abandon their travelling lifestyle altogether and move into settled accommodation.
+However, some Gypsy and Traveller communities find that, even in settled accommodation, the harassment can resurface once people in their new community find out that they have a travelling background.

 Using the Equality Act

 Harassment can be a form of discrimination so, depending on your situation, you may be able to take action using the Equality Act.
 If you are harassed in your workplace, or during the application process for a job, or if you are harassed by an employee of any public authority or other organisation from whom you are obtaining services, for example, then you may be able to make a complaint of racial harassment using the Equality Act.

 In addition, you can get help from the council or the police.
 If neighbours or other people in the community are harassing you, the council and police should have procedures in place for dealing with racist incidents and hate crime.
 It's important to keep a record for yourself of any racist incidents or harassment that you or your family or friends are suffering.
 This is so you can provide details of exactly when and where these incidents took place, including the date and time, together with details of any witnesses, when you report them.

 If you are experiencing harassment or antisocial behaviour from members of the settled community, you should first contact the council's site manager or liaison officer.
 The police may also have a Gypsy and Traveller community liaison officer you can talk to.
 Some councils have a scheme in place which allows 'remote reporting' of racist incidents.
 This means that you can report the incident to another organisation which you might already know, and they can pass on the details to the police.

 You can find out more about what to do if you're facing racial harassment here.